 - The financial resources of the parents

-While a private school might provide the best education possible, a court will not order that unless the parents are able to reasonably afford the cost based upon their respective incomes.
+While a private or boarding school might provide the best education possible, a court will not order this unless the parents are able to reasonably afford the cost based on their respective incomes.
 The child’s individual needs are an important consideration.
 Each case is weighed on its own merits and circumstances.
 There is no blanket requirement that private or boarding school be paid for as part of child support.

-If the parents themselves attended private or boarding school, this would weigh in favor of the child attending private school.
-If a child is presently in a private or boarding school at the time of the divorce, the court is likely to expect the parents to continue that level of education.
-However, if a child is not in a private school or does not attend boarding school, the parent seeking that placement would need to show the court why it is necessary or in the best interests of the child.
+If the parents themselves attended private or boarding school, this would weigh in favor of the child attending private or boarding school.
+If a child is presently in a private or boarding school at the time of the divorce, the court would likely expect the parents to continue that level of education.
+However, if a child is not in a private school or does not attend boarding school at the time the couple divorces or separates, the parent seeking that placement would need to show the court why it is necessary or in the best interests of the child.

-If a child has special needs, it is helpful to present evidence to the court about those needs from teachers, medical professionals, educational evaluators, and therapists.
-A child with specialized needs may require a specialized education.
-Presenting a strong case with reports and testimony about the child’s needs is essential.
-This is important for children with educational disabilities as well as children who are gifted.
+If your child has special needs, it is helpful to present evidence to the court about those needs from teachers, medical professionals, educational evaluators, and therapists.
+A child with specialized needs may reasonably require specialized education.
+Presenting a strong case with reports and testimony about the child’s needs is essential, so be certain to give your attorney all the information you have.
+This is important for children with educational, physical, or mental disabilities and gifted children.

 If your child attends boarding school in another country, it is important to provide evidence as to why the location of the school (and the added expense this brings) is necessary.
-Important reasons can include either parents’ nationality, family ties in that country, a second home in that country, or the child’s development of language skills specific to that area.
+Important reasons can include either parents’ nationality, family ties in that country, businesses owned in that country, a second home in that country, or the child’s development of language skills specific to that area.

 Sometimes parents come to court having previously discussed private education or boarding school.
 One parent may claim the parties agreed to send their child to this type of school.
-New York courts have held that this type of agreement is not relevant in the determination the court will make about education.
+New York courts have held that this type of agreement is irrelevant to the divorce court's determination about education.
 The court is only interested in making a determination that is in the best interest of the child.
-Whatever the parents may have said to each other or allegedly agreed to is not of concern to the court in deciding what type of education is warranted for the child.
+Whatever the parents may have said to each other or allegedly agreed to is irrelevant to the court’s determination.

 Your child’s education is crucial to their future success.
 Ensuring that your child receives the best education possible is of great concern in your divorce.